oabba/RepData_PeerAssessment1/PA1_template.md

 output: html_document
 ---

-This work is done in fulfillment of first peer assessment of course Reproducible researc.
+This work is done in fulfillment of first peer assessment of course Reproducible research.
 We download the activity monitoring data of a single person and report some statistics and plot to get insights into the downloaded dataset.

 ##Loading and preprocessing the data
 In this section, we firstly unzip the data since the data files are in zip format.
 We then read the data file named "activity.csv" using read.csv() function.
-It is given that the missing values in the file are coded as "NA", so we set the appropriate argument of the function accordingly and we instruct the read.csv() function not to convert the strings to factors.
+It is given that the missing values in the file are coded as "NA", so we set the na.strings argument to "NA".
+We also set the stringsAsFactors argument to FALSE since the strings are converted to factor variables by default in the read.csv() function.
 The loaded dataset is stored in a dataframe variable of rawData.

 ```r
 unzip("activity.zip")